 Do You Know Your Real Margins?

-For business owners, this is a very fluid period of time.
-The business environment is rapidly evolving.
-This makes it all the more critical to have a complete understanding of margins and the true costs to produce and sell your product.
-Do you know what you net out every time you make a sale?
-In all our time working with businesses, we have found that the response to this question is often not a confident one.
+For business owners, the business environment is constantly evolving.
+This makes it more important than ever to have a clear understanding of your margins and the true costs of producing and selling your product.
+Do you know what you net from every sale?
+In our experience working with businesses, we often find that this is not a question owners can answer with confidence.

 Why does this matter?
-Understanding your true margins can be key on so many levels, as it will affect pricing decisions, revenue goals, decision making on overhead costs and short- and long-term financial planning, and the way outside investors or lenders will view performance.
-Businesses every day are leaving money on the table and unknowingly adding risk to their business.
+Understanding your true margins is crucial for several reasons.
+It impacts pricing decisions, revenue goals, overhead cost management, short- and long-term financial planning, and how outside investors or lenders perceive your performance.
+Many businesses unknowingly leave money on the table and add unnecessary risk to their operations.

 Here are some of the common pitfalls we see: